MuzBerry/Loan-Prediction-using-Machine-Learning-Models/README.md

 # Loan-Prediction-using-Machine-Learning-Models

 This project aims to predict whether a loan application will be accepted or not based on a dataset of previously approved and rejected loan applications.
-The project utilized five different classification models to predict loan approval status.
+The project utilized two different classification models to predict loan approval status.
 These models are:

 - Logistic Regression
 - Random Forest